leovct/edge-grpc-mock-server/README.md

 It consists of two servers:

 1. A gRPC server that mocks the functioning of an Edge node.
 It only implements a subset of all the [methods](https://github.com/0xPolygon/polygon-edge/blob/zero-trace/server/proto/system.proto) such as `GetStatus`, `GetTrace` and `BlockByNumber`.
+You can get the list of available methods using `make list`.
 By default, the data is mocked (see `data/`) but it can also be randomly generated using the `random` flag.

 2. An HTTP server that either displays HTTP POST request data or saves it to the filesystem.